 Single Crochet: Insert your hook, and pull up a loop, then yarn over and pull through two loops.

-Puff Stitch: Yarn over and pull up a loop.
+Puff Stitch: *Yarn over, insert your hook and pull up a loop.
 Repeat from * 3 more times, inserting your hook into the same space.
 YO and pull through all loops.

 Chain 120 (or any even number.)